pthapar/experiments/kubeadm-ansible/k8s_lcm/README.md

 $ sudo yum install -y ansible-2.8.4
 ```

-Also, you would need to add public key of the machine where you will be running these playbooks to authorized_keys of all nodes
+Also, you would need to add public key of the machine where you will be running these playbooks to authorized_keys of all participating nodes.
-that will be used in the below setup.
 Please use usual tools like `cat/echo` to write the public key to `~/.ssh/authorized_keys` on target hosts

 # Ansible variables & hosts
 We leverage ansible variables including:
 1. k8s_version: Version that you would like to create cluster with or upgrade cluster to.
 2. encrypt_key: This is a hex string that is used by kubeadm to encrypt certificates uploaded to k8s secrets.
 This key is used by new control plane nodes
-   to decrypt cert key pairs which in turn is used by new control plane nodes to generate new cert key/pairs for various control plane components.
+   to decrypt cert key pairs which is then used by new control plane nodes to generate new cert key/pairs for various control plane components.

 Sample hosts.ini file has the following  groups:
 1. bootstrapmaster: This is the first control plane node